top of page

 Ease of Use and Transport

 Did I say it has wheels?
 You pull it along by using the robust handle on the front, and a set of back wheels will take the load.
-This could be improved, especially when fully loaded, by having wheels similar to a shopping trolley on the front.
+Did I said it was heavy - try having it loaded and dragging it along - it's pretty tough.

-Loading and unloading your bike is straightforward, The integrated rail and stand makes this so easy - your bike doesn't touch the ground until it has both wheels back on.
+Loading and unloading your bike is straightforward, though needs a little bit of space.
+The integrated rail and stand is useful in this respect - your bike doesn't touch the ground until it has both wheels back on.

-It fits in a standard car - though will require for the back seats to be down.
-It is heavy though - especially with a steel touring bike inside - so may take two people to load and unload from the car to avoid any scratches.
+It just fits in a standard car - though will require for the back seats to be down.
+It is heavy as well - especially with a steel touring bike inside - so may take two people to load and unload from the car to avoid any scratches.

 Recommendation for Adventurers